-Graduate students in the nursing education option will be required to take NSG 611 that focuses on the proficiency of the educator in the clinical setting, and NSG 612 that prepares the graduate for teaching in the classroom setting.
-Each graduate student will be mentored by a masters degree prepared nurse supervisor in the classroom and clinical area, with guidelines and outcomes specified regarding knowledge, clinical skills, delivery of content, professional behavior and abilities.
-Graduate students in the nursing manager/administrator option will be required to successfully complete NSG 605 and NSG 620 that provide concentrated practice experiences in the management setting.
-Graduate students in the Population Care option will be required to successfully complete NSG 655 that provides concentrated practice experiences in nursing population health.
-Dual MSN/MBA students must successfully complete NSG 605, NSG 619, and NSG 620 in the areas of administration and finance.
-Students who do not meet the performance indicators of any practicum course will be required to repeat the course in which the problem occurred.
+Graduate students in the nursing education option will be required to take NSG 618 that focuses on the proficiency of the educator in the clinical setting and prepares the graduate for teaching in the classroom setting.
+Each graduate student will be mentored by a master's degree prepared nurse supervisor in the classroom and clinical area, with guidelines and outcomes specified regarding knowledge, clinical skills, delivery of content, professional behavior, and abilities.
+Graduate students in the nursing manager/administrator option will be required to successfully complete NSG 621 that provides concentrated practice experiences in the management setting.
+Graduate students in the Population Care option will be required to successfully complete NSG 656 that provides concentrated practice experiences in nursing population health.
+Students who do not meet the performance indicators of any practicum course will be required to repeat the course in which the problem(s) occurred.

-Assessment Four: Scholarly Project or Thesis
+Assessment Four: Scholarly Project

-Students will be required to prepare a scholarly project, based on Boyer's Scholarly Evidence Classifications, or complete a thesis.
+Depending on the chosen master's degree option, students will take NSG 618 (education), NSG 621 (management/administration, or NSG 656 (population health) to complete the required scholarly project, based on Boyer's Scholarly Evidence Classifications.
 Students must demonstrate their ability to critically think, be creative, and display professional relevance.
 The success of the student in displaying, organizing, analyzing data, and completing a project in a scholarly fashion is essential for this graduate degree.
 The graduate faculty member will be responsible to direct the student in the optimal way to complete the project.
 Students may choose to enroll in NSG 613 Scholarly Project or NSG 614 Thesis.
-Students who enroll in NSG 614 Thesis will follow the Graduate School Thesis Guidelines.